heshenghuan/linear_chain_crf/README.md

 ## Featrue template

+> More detail about feature template system, you can check out my other repo [ContextFeatureExtractor](https://github.com/heshenghuan/ContextFeatureExtractor), which is a submodule of this project.

 In file `template` specificated the feature template which used in context-based feature extraction.
 The second line `fields` indicates the field name for each column of a token.
 And the `templates` described how to extract features.

 For example, the basic template is: